 With this atmosphere of openness comes the ability to discuss mistakes and learn from them rather than sweeping them under the rug.

 This all may sound too good to be true, yet Mindfulness is not a new concept.
-Already largely successful amongst many high-end companies such as Deutsche Bank, Nike, P&G, HBO and Ebay among others, encouraging mindfulness at work has become a proven solution to counteract stress and reinvigorate/take care of staff.
+Already largely successful amongst many high-end companies such as Deutsche Bank, Nike, P&G, HBO and Ebay among others, encouraging mindfulness at work has become a proven solution to counteract stress and reinvigorate.

-Even Google, which continues to be a leader when in comes to implementing innovative programs, has jumped on the bandwagon.
+Even Google, which continues to be a leader when it comes to implementing innovative programs, has jumped on the bandwagon.